kiba/Writings/atg/chp5_goodies_from_earth.md

 ***

 "Alright, you gathered enough evidence to notice something strange was going on," Pigeon said to a now stunned team now.
 "Yes, the stargate program is real.
 No, it's not a a hoax or a test.
 That fictional materials you are analyzing?
 It comes from an alternate reality.
 No, I can't tell you beyond that confirmation.
-Honestly, it's to keep you unbiased."
+Honestly, it's to keep you unbiased for as long as possible."